codeclinic/wp-spamfree/readme.txt

 3. Make sure JavaScript and cookies are enabled.
 (JavaScript is different from Java.
 Java is not required.)

+4. Check the options you have selected to make sure they are not disabling a feature you want to use.
+If using WP Super Cache, make sure this option is checked to ensure compatibility, and be sure to clear your cached pages after selecting this option.

-4. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =
+Version 1.5.4, released 03/15/08:

+* Addition of configuration option to Disable Trackbacks and/or Pingbacks if spam through these channels proves excessive.
+* Addition of WP Super Cache compatibility mode, which can be turned on in the Options section of admin page.

 Version 1.5.3, released 02/27/08:

 * Minor upgrade that slightly improves compatibility and code efficiency.